Brandixitor/PIT/README.md

 - 23/04/2021 - Finished working the mouse Y Axis. </br>
 Added gravity physics to the player movements. </br>
 Added a GroundCheck to reset the gravity speed over time. </br>
+Added a jumping functionality to the Spacebar key. </br>